mmower/aido/doc/intro.md

 `aido` stands for "AI do" and is a behaviour tree library suitable for implementing AI game behaviour.

-`aido` is based on reading about a number of implementations of behaviour trees and modular behaviour trees.

 `aido` behaviour trees are implemented as Clojure data structures much in the style of hiccup markup.
 As such they can be implemented in EDN notation.